-Dutko (1989) generalized Theorem~1 by proving asymptotic normality of $ R_n $ if ${\bf Var} R_n \to \infty$ as $n \to \infty$.
-This condition always holds if $\theta\in(0,1]$ but can hold too for $\theta=0$.
-Gnedin, Hansen and Pitman (2007) focus on study of conditions for convergence ${\bf Var} R_n \to \infty$.
-They also collect facts on the issue.
-Barbour and Gnedin (2009) extend Theorem~2 on the case of $ \theta = 0 $ if variances go to infinity.
+Barbour and Gnedin \cite{5} extended this result to the case $ \theta = 0 $ if variances go to infinity.
 They found conditions for convergence of covariances to a limit and identified four types of limiting behavior of variances.
-Barbour (2009) proved theorems on approximation of the number of cells with $ k $ balls by translated Poisson distribution.
-Key (1992, 1996) have studied the limit behavior of statistics $R_{n,1}$.
-Hwang and Janson (2008) proved local limit theorems for finite and infinite number of cells.
-Zakrevskaya and Kovalevskii (2001) proved consistency for one parametric family of an estimator of $ \theta $ which is implicit function of $ R_n $.
-Chebunin (2014) constructed $ R_n $-based explicit parameter estimators for a wide range of one-parameter families and proved their consistency.
+Barbour \cite{4} proved theorems on the approximation of the number of cells with $ k $ balls by translated Poisson distribution.
+Key \cite{22}, \cite{23} studied the limit behavior of statistics $R_{n,1}$.
+Hwang and Janson \cite{19} proved local limit theorems for finite and infinite numbers of cells.
+Chebunin \cite{9} constructed $ R_n $-based explicit parameter estimators for a wide range of one-parameter families and proved their consistency.

-Durieu and Wang (2015) established a functional central limit theorem for a randomization of process $R_n$: indicators are multiplied randomly by $\pm 1$ before summing.
+Durieu and Wang \cite{13} established a functional central limit theorem for randomization of a process $R_n$: indicators are multiplied randomly by $\pm 1$ before summing.
 The limiting Gaussian process is a sum of independent self-similar processes in this case.